reactioncommerce/reaction-docs/developer/developer-faqs.md

 - Some knowledge of Meteor, especially an understanding of [Publications and Subscriptions](https://guide.meteor.com/data-loading.html)
 - A front-end framework/library like React

-Reaction tried to be as modular as possible.
-All user customizations are intended to live in plugins.
-But this flexibility comes at a cost: There are quite a few internal development APIs to know of when doing certain things like implementing a custom payment provider.
-It can sometimes be a bit daunting for newbies trying to do their first baby steps with Reaction.
-So it could absolutely be a viable first approach to just hack Reaction core directly without bothering too much with plugins, APIs, whatsoever.
-This makes it easier for you to get familiar with the inner workings of Reaction and leaves room for later improvement, when you're ready for the next step: Building a plugin, which rewards you with a secure upgrade path.
+Reaction tries to be as modular as possible.
+All user customizations are intended to live in plugins, as they provide a secure upgrade path when new versions are rolled out.
 See [here](/developer/tutorial/plugin-intro-1.md) for a more detailed explanation into the plugin topic.

 Q: Where is the admin panel?